coltonbooth/postmaker/README.md

 A responsive design that works well on desktop and mobile devices.

 ## Usage
+### index.php
+The index.php file is a PHP script that displays the blog posts on a website.
+It reads the HTML files from the posts directory and displays them in reverse chronological order, with pagination support.

+To use index.php, you will need a web server with PHP support.
+Copy the index.php file, the style.css file, and the posts directory (with the HTML files) to your web server's document root.
+Then, navigate to the URL of the index.php file in your web browser to view the blog posts.
 ### C++ version
 postmaker.cpp is where you'll find the source to the C++ version of postmaker.
 This version uses htmlcxx to format the post html.